 Cover and bake for 2 hours.
 Reheats well, too!

-Slow cooker instructions: simply cover and turn on high for 2 ½-3 hours.
-Reheats well in the slow cooker, too!
+Slow cooker instructions: Cover and turn on high for 2 1/2-3 hours.
+They reheat well in the slow cooker, too!

-You may think cabbage isn't a good candidate for freezing, but these holishkes actually freeze very well.
-They just take a few extra steps.
-Allow them to cool completely, then lay them seam side down and wrap tightly or store in an airtight container.
+You may think cabbage isn’t a good candidate for freezing, but these holishkes do freeze very well.
+They take a few extra steps.
+Allow them to cool completely, then lay them seam side down and wrap them tightly or store them in an airtight container.
 Refrigerate them to cool even further, before transferring to the freezer.
 Cabbage holds a lot of water so cooling them down slowly is essential for the best freeze.

-There are plenty of recipes on the blog for the Jewish holidays, and here are some of my favorites.
-Plus, a few other recipes I think you'll love.
+There are plenty of recipes on my blog to enjoy over the Jewish holidays, and here are some of my favorites.

 ★ Did you make this recipe?
 Please give it a star rating below!★